Andalucia Desafio Doñana

 SWIM - 1 km

-The swimming section is 1km (2.8km for the relay teams) across the mouth of the river Guadalquivir estuary.
-The exact route will depend on river tides and currents on the day, but consists of a mix of freshwater river and saltwater Atlantic Ocean.
-In 2013 the swimming leg had to be cancelled the night before the race because a young man, not connected to the race, went missing.
+The swim is 1km (2.8km for relays) through the mouth of the Guadalquivir estuary.
+The exact route depends on the tides and currents of the day, but consists of a mixture of freshwater river water and saltwater from the Atlantic Ocean.
+In 2013, the swim leg had to be cancelled on the eve of the race because a young man unrelated to the race went missing.

 Run - 30 km

-The final section, the 30km beach run, is at Punta de Malandar in the Doñana National Park.
-Here the athletes are on their own, and have to find a 'hard sand' path above the lapping waves of the beach.
+The final section is a 30km beach run along virgin sands in the Doñana National Park.
+In this section athletes are on their own, and have to find a 'hard sand' path above the lapping waves of the beach and below the softer and the dry sand.
 Unlike the earlier sections, there are few spectators to cheer them on.
-In the 2009 to 2011 editions the route was linea and only, on leaving the park, about a kilometre before the finish line at Matalascañas beach in Huelva province, did the runners hear the sound of spectators cheering them on.
+Spectators are permtted however there is no private vechicle access into the park and they would have to walk the same course as the athletes.
+In the 2009 to 2011 editions the route was lineal and only, on leaving the T2 transition, and again about a kilometre before the finish line at Matalascañas beach in Huelva province, did the runners hear the sound of spectators cheering them on.
 The finish has a time limit of 8.30pm, allowing competitors to complete the triathlon in a maximum of 12 hours.

-In the 2013 editions, due to the cancellation of the swimming section the run took place on the Sanlucar beach.
+In the 2013 edition, due to the cancellation of the swimming section the run took place on the Sanlucar beach.
 Since 2014 run is still on the Doñana beach but in a 15km out and 15km back formation.
-This reduces any wind disadvantage, gives the families more oportunity to cheer the runners and is a lot less logistically complicated for the organiser having a finish line that is 100km away by road.
+This reduces any wind disadvantage, gives the families more oportunity to cheer the runners and is a lot less logistically complicated for the organiser having a finish line in Matalascañas which is 100km away by road.
+Since 2014 the finish line is on the beach (still on the Doñana side of the river ) near the second transition point.
+After the fininsh athletes can enjoy refreshments on the

 About